 A current account deficit could be caused by factors such as.

-- The high rate of consumer spending on imports (during an economic boom) – this will cause deficit.
+- The rate of consumer spending on imports.
+For example, during an economic boom, there will be increased spending and this will cause a deficit on the current account.

-- Structure of economy – deindustrialisation can harm export sector.
+- Structure of economy – deindustrialisation can harm the export sector.

 Should we be concerned about a current account deficit?